decorumjs/decorum/packages/dynamodb-seeder/README.md

 ```

 ## Usage
-Once installed you can use the `dynamodb-seeder` binary:
+Once installed you can use the `dynamodb-seeder` command-line interface:

 ```bash
 dynamodb-seeder <cmd> [args]